How much does it cost to use a mobile phone abroad?

-Now that roaming charges have ended for holidaymakers in the EU, there's no longer the fear of receiving huge mobile phone bills when you return.
-But what if you're travelling further abroad?
+Roaming charges have ended for holidaymakers in the EU, but what if you're travelling further abroad?
+Find out how much operators like GiffGaff and BT compare to Vodafone, EE and O2.
 We reveal the best mobile providers for holidays, as well as those to avoid.

-Now that new roaming regulations have come into place, travelling abroad with your mobile phone has become a lot more straightforward.
+With EU roaming regulations in place, travelling abroad with your mobile phone has become a lot more straightforward.

 The fact that all UK mobile operators must now allow customers to use their mobile device in the EU in the same way they would at home should mean that excessive and unexpected bills are kept to a minimum.
 But what if you’re travelling further afield?
 Countries outside the EU are not affected by the new regulations, meaning that in theory, providers can charge what they like.